Module 4: Continuous Quality Improvement of Student Learning

 Unfortunately, there is no universally accepted set of terms used in the assessment field.
-Below are terms used in the ABET Criteria and defined in the Accreditation Policy and Procedure Manual.
+The table below defines the terms used in the ABET Criteria and in the Accreditation Policy and Procedure Manual.

 Program Educational Objectives: Broad statements that describe what graduates are expected to attain within a few years of graduation.
 Program educational objectives are based on the needs of the program’s constituencies.